Greenhouse

 The Solution

 Students from the Earthlings Climate Club at Sussex Middle School in New Brunswick wanted to do something to help and so decided to build a greenhouse with a local contractor.
-This was the club’s first big climate action project and they hoped to raise awareness in their school community, both about the issues of the climate crisis and the solutions!
 The students believe building the greenhouse is an important part of that, by having a building dedicated to a solution prominently part of their school’s complex.
 They have been growing food for their school’s breakfast club and hope to expand to providing produce to the cafeteria and local food banks.

 5